A 501(c)(3) Veteran Recovery Initiative

 $1M

-Estimated lifetime economic contribution of a rehabilitated veteran who returns to productive civilian or military life.
+The estimated lifetime economic contribution of a rehabilitated veteran who returns to productive civilian or military life.

 Without Intervention